-and to plot the FOM-ROM error at a specific time instance, we simply take the node-wise difference between the full discrete FOM solution and its reduced approximation.
+and to plot the FOM-ROM error at a specific time instance, we simply take the node-wise difference between the full discrete FOM solution and ROM approximation.

-Due to the slow decay of the singular values, FOM-ROM errors for all state variable with varying number of POD basis in Figure~\ref{l2l2} decrease with small oscillations.
-Therefore, for all the simulations, the number of POD basis modes is set to a relatively large value, $n=50$, according to the relative energy criteria \eqref{energy_criteria} with $\kappa =10^{-4}$.
-Using the same energy criteria, the number of DEIM basis modes are set to $m=90$.
+Due to the slow decay of the singular values, FOM-ROM errors for all state variable with varying number of POD modes in Figure~\ref{l2l2} decrease with small oscillations.
+Therefore, for all the simulations, the number of POD modes is set to a relatively large value, $n=50$, according to the relative energy criteria \eqref{energy_criteria} with $\kappa =10^{-4}$.
+Using the same energy criteria, the number of DEIM modes is set to $m=90$.

-In Figure~\ref{romerrors}, the FOM-ROM errors at the final time for the height are at the same level accuracy for both approaches, whereas the FOM-ROM errors of the velocity components by the TPOD-Kahan are smaller than the ones by the POD-DEIM-AVF, which might be due to differences in the solution algorithms.
+In Figure~\ref{romerrors}, the FOM-ROM errors at the final time for the height are at the same level of accuracy for both approaches, whereas the FOM-ROM errors of the velocity components by the TPOD-Kahan are smaller than the ones by the POD-DEIM-AVF, which might be due to differences in the solution algorithms.

-The discrete energy, enstrophy, and vorticity are well preserved in Figures~\ref{enerror}-\ref{vorerror} over the time interval.
+In Figures~\ref{enerror}-\ref{vorerror}, the discrete energy error $|H^k -H^0|$, the discrete enstrophy error $|Z^k - Z^0|$, and the discrete vorticity error $|V^k -V^0|$ are plotted, $k=1,\ldots,N_t$.
+The discrete energy, enstrophy, and vorticity are well preserved over the time interval.
 Because the vorticity is a quadratic conserved quantity, it is well preserved by both methods in Figure~\ref{vorerror}.
-The energy and the enstrophy errors in Figures~\ref{enerror}-\ref{enserror} show small drifts for POD-DEIM-AVF, but all they have bounded oscillations over the time, i.e. they are preserved approximately at the same level of accuracy.
-The energy and the enstrophy is better preserved by TPOD-Kahan, since the reduced nonlinearity is not approximated by hyper-reduction.
-The mass is preserved up to machine precision since it is a linear conserved quantity, and it was not shown here.
+The energy and the enstrophy errors in Figures~\ref{enerror}-\ref{enserror} show small drifts for POD-DEIM-AVF, but all they have bounded oscillations over the time, i.e., they are preserved approximately at the same level of accuracy.
+The discrete energy and the discrete enstrophy is better preserved by TPOD-Kahan, since the reduced nonlinearity is not approximated by hyper-reduction.
+The mass is preserved up to machine precision since it is a linear conserved quantity, and it is not shown here.